Currently & Recently on view:

 Night and Day the River Flows: Waterscapes from the Harnett Print Study Center Collection, through July 2, 2017, Harnett Museum of Art, Richmond, VA

 Branched, Addison/Ripley Fine Art, Washington, DC.
 January 28 – March 4, 2017.
 2 person show with Julia Bloom

 Art in Bloom, Flinn Gallery, Greenwich, CT.
 January 26 – March 8, 2017.
 Group Show

 My fascination with branches and leaves originated from a week I spent at a rural meditation retreat in the 90’s.
 Spring was slowly awakening the landscape from its winter bareness.
 For hours each day I sat next to a window, in silence.
 As my city mindset quieted, I was transfixed as tender buds and leaves daily transformed a gnarly elm tree outside.
 My paintings evoke the immediacy of that experience.
 My hand slowly reanimates the twisting and branching line of a tree limb, the subtle curve of a bamboo stalk, or the concentric marks radiating out from a single stone dropped into still water.

 My painting practice is to work with paint pigments suspended in an aqueous mix.
 I pour sweep, brush, drip, and fling layers of paint.
 I coax pools of paint into translucent veils of color and layer one over the other.
-Anchoring these ephemeral elements are gestural marks, stripes and blocks of color.
+Often, I have anchored these ephemeral elements with gestural marks, stripes, and blocks of color.